kdoore/1335GitBook/drawing-application-logic.md

     Initialize objects by calling constructors:

-In Draw:
+Logic In Draw:
-    if(MousePressed)
+    if MousePressed
         drawPattern( )
     drawMenu( )

-In MouseClicked:
+Logic In MouseClicked: